zxccvdql/ESCM/README.md

 ## Train Baseline

-Please refer to file `train_baseline.ipynb` for creating the compression model of task selection using our method.
+Please refer to file `train_baseline.ipynb` for creating the base multi-task model in different datasets.

 ## Create Pruned Model
 Use our method to create the coefficient network of task selection.
 Please refer to file `create_pruning.ipynb`.